You May Also Like:

 Only investors who have a strategy to negatively gear a property will be impacted by the changes to negative gearing.

-If you have a strategy to invest in positively geared properties, you will only be impacted by the CGT changes when you sell the property.
+If you have a strategy to invest in positively geared property, you will only be impacted by the CGT changes when you sell the property.

 The majority of investors go into property investing for capital growth over the long term, and this sometimes means accepting losses in the short term.
 Investors may start off negatively geared but with the right investment strategy, the property will become profitable